The Watcher - Needle-Felted Wool - 2025

 Exiled.

 The blue and red lines that run down my face are my tears and my blood.
-They are my grief and sacrifice intertwined.
-I would have given my life for my friends and my family, but they pushed me away.
-I pray for a mass awakening, yet I fear deaf ears.
+They are my grief and my sacrifice intertwined.
+I would have given my life for you, but you pushed me away.

 The Watcher is a spirit mask about awareness without power — the burden of seeing truth in a world that refuses to look.
 He is not rooted in self-pity, but in sorrow for humanity itself.